University of Hertfordshire: Student life

 The main source of nightlife is the Forum, which houses three entertainment spaces, a restaurant, a café, multiple bars and onsite parking.
 Hertfordshire Students' Union (HSU) is the Students' Union of the University of Hertfordshire.
 The Students' Union Social Centre was opened in 1977.
 The Hatfield Technical College's management encouraged the establishment of a Student Representative Council (SRC) in 1982, to create a sense of unity and expand the social activities of its day students.
 The SRC was affiliated to the National Union of Students but initially restricted itself largely to social activities.
 After 1988 it began to campaign on issues such as improvements to the canteen, lifting the ban on religious or political activity within the then Hatfield Polytechnic, and for a formal students' union.
 The sectarian ban was finally lifted in 1992 and a Union granted in 1995.
 However, the canteen continued to be an issue throughout the 2000s.
 The Students' Union at the University of Hertfordshire represents all students in the university by organising campus activities and running different clubs and societies, from sports to entertainment.

-Trident Media Radio

-Trident Media Radio (formerly known as Crush Radio, Campus Radio Hatfield, CRUSH and Crush 1278) is the student radio station.
-TMR is run by students of the university.
-Crush is run by students of the university along with amateurs from around the surrounding areas.

-Crush was the first campus radio, founded in 1960 under the name of CRH (Campus Radio Hatfield).
-After starting as a pirate radio station, CRH was turned into a University Society of the University of Hertfordshire and was renamed Crush 1278 for it broadcast on 1278AM frequency.
-As Crush became more accessible, via the internet, the name was changed again to Crush Radio.
-In 2009 Crush as a society merged with the other media societies of the Students union and the University of Hertfordshire as one media society, though Crush still uses its own website and broadcasts over 1278AM frequency, however it stopped broadcasting on 1278AM after the move in September 2009, but restarted commencing February 2011.
-Crush Radio has been broadcasting since 1960.
-It broadcasts online via the Tunein platform.